-Since women need examples (#guilty), let me name just a few 🙂 Men have taken credit for my work, spoken over me, called me “babe” or “baby” in a professional environment, hit on me, gotten mad at me for not wanting to have sex with them, cheated on me, lied to me, taken advantage of me, used me, gaslighted me, chosen money over me, the list goes on and on and on.
 But that doesn’t mean ALL men are bad.
-Plus, why would I give the man any power over my life?
+Plus, why would I give these men any power over my life?
 When you place blame on someone or something else, they are given that power.
-Instead of being a victim, I’ve chosen to learn from each experience and focus on what I can do better next time.
-This includes being more aware of the men I’m allowing into my life – whether that’s a personal or business relationship.
+Instead of being a victim, I’ve chosen to learn from the negative experiences and focus on what I can do better next time.
+This includes being more aware of the men I allow into my life – whether that’s a personal or business relationship.

 With that said, I also know that women have to work smarter than men (not necessarily harder).
 We have to be bold, sometimes more aggressive than men.
 We have to demand respect.
 We have to earn power.
-I’ve found that so many women are still learning the “how” – how to be bold, how to be aggressive, how to demand respect… that’s where I come in.
+I’ve found that so many women are still learning the “how” – how to be bold, how to be aggressive, how to demand respect… that’s where I want to help

 I truly believe you can have it all.
 But you can’t have it all until you learn how to become the boldest version of yourself.
 The journey to ultimate happiness and freedom isn’t easy, and it certainly does come at a cost.
 But it is so worth it!
 Stick around here and we’ll build our empires together 🙂